Charlotte the Starlet

 On 24th June 2017 I took the loco to Galston Valley Railway (Hornsby Model Engineers, my club) for the boiler inspection.
 The squeeze (cold hydraulic test) went for 20 minutes and no leaks were found.
 The steam test after took a while because the boiler was left full of water and again all was deemed okay.

 I then ran the loco for a few hours.
-One job was to take a wandering lunatic back to the funny farm.
+The children had a great time travelling behind a steam loco.
 The loco pulled well but I had trouble keeping the fire active and the steam pressure up.
 Firing certainly is a "little and often" affair on this loco.
 I'd like a longer regulator handle for better control.
 And maybe footpegs on the loco so I can stretch my legs.

 The safety valves opened a little early (about 70psig) and kept leaking even once the pressure dropped.
 I dismantled the valves and found that the stainless balls were badly encrusted.
 Replacing the balls and cleaning the seats helped here.

 Before re-assembly I made and fitted some collars to keep the springs central on the spindles.
-Previously they could drift sideways a bit and apply uneven force the the spindles and seats,
+Previously they could drift sideways a bit and apply uneven force to the spindles and seats,

 Charlotte came with a riding car containing a coal tray and a water tank for the injector.
 This car is good because it has brakes but is overwidth (500mm) for Galston (my track) and the ride is hard because the bogies are unsprung.
 We had a spare tender which was unusable because the wheels were badly rusted and in fact some of the flanges were missing.
 So we removed the wheelsets and checked the ball races.